SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Add User to Privileged Group"

+    Add user in a potential privileged group which can be used to elevate privileges on the system

+    - **Effort:** advanced

 ??? abstract "Address Space Layout Randomization (ASLR) Alteration"

     ASLR is a security feature used by the Operating System to mitigate memory exploit, attacker might want to disable it